Is Drinking Alcohol Bad For Your Eyes?

 According to DrinkAware, you should have a glass of water between alcoholic drinks.
 This can help keep your dry eyes more hydrated and minimise health risks.
 It’s best to also limit the amount of alcohol that you drink.[7]

-What can you do to minimise symptoms of alcohol related dry eyes?
+What can you do to minimise symptoms of alcohol related Dry Eye?

-You can combat the affects of alcohol on dry eyes!
+You can combat the effects of alcohol on dry eyes!
 It’s never too late to take action.
 Follow these tips to minimise symptoms of alcohol related dry eyes:

 Reduce your alcohol intake